Poppys Wild Kitchen

 Prepare optional herbs and spices

-• Wash and slice fresh herbs.
+• Wash and slice Optional fresh herbs and spices.
 You can leave the skins on turmeric or ginger.
 They help in fermentation.
 Measure herbs and spices and divide them into two small bowls.
 This way, you can add half the total amount to each half-gallon jug for fermenting.

 Blend fruit to puree

-• Puree fruit chunks in a blender or food processor to a liquid texture.
+• Puree 1-2 cups raw organic fresh fruit in a blender or food processor to a liquid texture.
 Pour into a very large bowl.

 Reserve starter liquid and SCOBY